-Sphenopalatine Blocks for Headaches in Baltimore and Pikesville, MD
+Sphenopalatine Blocks for Headaches in Pikesville, MD

 If you regularly suffer from headaches, you may begin to wonder what type of damage continued use of non-steroidal anti-inflammatory drugs (NSAIDs) may be doing to your body.
 While these drugs are effective for the short-term relief of normal tension headaches, they can do harm to the liver with continued use.
 In addition, NSAID pain relievers will only provide limited reprieve from headaches, so these drugs may do little to resolve chronic tension headaches.
-Rather than suffering through the pain of persistent headaches, you can seek relief in Baltimore with Fidel Integrated Medical Solutions.
+Rather than suffering through the pain of persistent headaches, you can seek relief in Pikesville with Fidel Integrated Medical Solutions.
 After an evaluation in our practice, you might undergo a sphenopalatine block for headaches, which is a highly effective, minimally invasive procedure that can block headaches at their source without the ongoing use of medication.

 Understanding what causes headaches